Johnsoct/fsd/src/docs/state.md

 | Data types | number, date, string, binary, array | string | string |
 | Blocking thread | No | Yes | Yes |
 | Asynchronous | Yes | No | No |

+> [!INFO] IndexedDB API
+> A low-level API for client-side storage of significant amounts of structured (normalized) data, including files or blobs.
+This API uses indexes to enabled high-performant searches.
+>
+> IndexedDB is a transactional database system, like a SQL-based relational database management system (RDBMS); however, unlike SQL-based RDBMSes with fixed-column tables, IndexedDB is a POJO database, which lets you store and retrieve objects indexed with a key.

 ### Minimizing search cost (ex.
 Facebook Messenger)